-2022 surely won’t go down as the merriest year in history, but some can’t complain.
-Among the lucky few are those eCommerce businesses that managed to adapt to the pandemic reality and made it through the geopolitical turmoil and supply chain disruptions.
+2022 surely won’t be the merriest year in history, but some can’t complain.
+Among the lucky few are those eCommerce businesses that adapted to the pandemic reality and made it through the geopolitical turmoil and supply chain disruptions.

-For eCommerce, 2022 may very well turn out to be a historical year—in a positive way.
-Insider Intelligence projects that US eCommerce sales will cross the $1 trillion mark this year for the first time ever.
+For eCommerce, 2023 may very well turn out to be a historical year—in a positive way.
+Insider Intelligence projects that US eCommerce sales will cross the $1 trillion mark this year for the first time.
 Though the growth is far from the unprecedented spikes of the early COVID times, 2022 sales still increased by a modest 7.3% compared to 2021.

 So, things must be looking up for online retail, right?
 Yes and no. Though eCommerce is on the rise, it’s not free from challenges: catering to the ever-changing customer needs, gaining an advantage over competitors, ensuring data security and effective logistics operations… To put it bluntly, if you want to stay on par, you must stay ahead.